SAP-samples/teched2022-XP261/exercises/ex7/README.md

 Make sure to replace _**XXX**_ with your group number!
 <br>![](/exercises/ex7/images/Ex7_10.png)

-## Exercise 7.9 Update status
+## Exercise 7.7 Wait for Operation Flow to finish

 You can see the status of the operations flow under the tab “Operation Automation Logs”.
 You can use the “Refresh Alert Details” button to update the status.
+Please note that is can take several minutes for the operation flow to finish start HANA Cloud.
 <br>![](/exercises/ex7/images/Ex7_11.png)

 Wait until your Operation Flow is successfully finished.
 <br>![](/exercises/ex7/images/Ex7_12.png)

-## Exercise 7.11 Navigate back to the Health Monitoring Home Screen
+## Exercise 7.8 Navigate back to the Health Monitoring Home Screen

 Navigate back to the Health Monitoring Home screen.
 <br>![](/exercises/ex7/images/Ex7_13.png)

-## Exercise 7.12 Refresh application

 You can see that your HANA Cloud service is no longer in a critical state.
+Please note that it can take up to 5 minutes after the SAP HANA Cloud restarted until Health Monitoring picks up the new status.
+The metrics for HANA Cloud are currently collected every 5 minutes.
+<br>![](/exercises/ex7/images/Ex7_14.png)

 Please refresh the application if the HANA Cloud still shows a critical state.

-<br>![](/exercises/ex7/images/Ex7_14.png)

 <br>![](/exercises/ex7/images/Ex7_15.png)

-## Exercise 7.13 Alert Inbox
+## Exercise 7.9 Alert Inbox

 Navigate back to the Alert Inbox.
 <br>![](/exercises/ex7/images/Ex7_16.png)

-## Exercise 7.14 Go to Alert Details
+## Exercise 7.10 Go to Alert Details

 As you can see, the alert is rated green now.
 Select the alert to navigate to the alert details.
 <br>![](/exercises/ex7/images/Ex7_17.png)

-## Exercise 7.15 Confirm Alert
+## Exercise 7.11 Confirm Alert

 Select “Actions” → “Confirm” to close the alert.
 <br>![](/exercises/ex7/images/Ex7_18.png)

-## Exercise 7.16 Enter explanation

 Enter an explanation for closing the alert and click the “Save” button.
 <br>![](/exercises/ex7/images/Ex7_19.png)

 ## Summary